 Figure 3: Size and aspect ratio analysis of spherical and ellipsoidal PLGA particles.
 (A) TEM and (B) SEM images of spherical, 1D stretched prolate ellipsoidal, and 2D stretched oblate ellipsoidal PLGA (A) nanoparticles and (B) microparticles.
 (C) Spherical nanoparticles were sized by NTA and determined to be 224 nm in diameter.
 SEM images of PLGA microparticles were analyzed for (D) size distribution of spherical particles and (E) aspect ratios of all particle shapes.
 (C) Reproduced and adapted with permission from Small 13 Copyright Wiley-VCH 2015.

 Figure 4: Characterization and functional assessment of spherical and prolate ellipsoidal micro-aAPC.
 (A) Conjugation efficiency of fluorescently-labelled peptide-loaded MHC IgG dimer and anti-CD28 antibody to the surface of spherical and prolate ellipsoidal microparticles.
 (B) CD8+ T cells were labelled with CFSE and incubated with spherical and 1D-stretched micro-aAPC at 0.01, 0.1, and 1 mg doses, or non-cognate controls.
 After 3 days, cells were evaluated by flow cytometry to assess proliferation.
 (C) T cells were also evaluated after 7 days by manual counting.
 Cell counts were normalized to the initial count to calculate fold-expansion.
+For comparison between prolate ellipsoidal and spherical fold expansion, * = p < 0.05, ** = p < 0.01, and *** = p < 0.001.
+Error bars represent standard error of the mean (SEM) for 3 replicates.
 Reproduced and adapted with permission from Biomaterials12 Copyright Elsevier 2014.

 Figure 5: Characterization and functional assessment of spherical and prolate ellipsoidal nano-aAPC.
 (A) Conjugation efficiency of fluorescently-labelled peptide-loaded MHC IgG dimer and anti-CD28 antibody to the surface of spherical and prolate ellipsoidal nanoparticles.
 (B) CD8+ T cells were labelled with CFSE and incubated with spherical and prolate ellipsoidal nano-aAPC of varying fold-stretch at 0.01, 0.1, and 1 mg doses.
 After 3 days, cells were evaluated by flow cytometry to assess proliferation.
-(C) T cells were also evaluated after 7 days by manual counting.
-Cell counts were normalized to an untreated condition to calculate fold-expansion.
+(C) T cells incubated with prolate ellipsoidal particles of varying fold stretch (ranging from 1.5 to 3.5) were also evaluated after 7 days by manual counting.
+Cell counts were normalized to an untreated condition to calculate fold-expansion. * = p < 0.05, ** = p < 0.01, and *** = p < 0.001 compared to spherical.
+Error bars represent standard error of the mean (SEM) for 3 replicates.
 Reproduced and adapted with permission from Small 13 Copyright Wiley-VCH 2015.

 DISCUSSION: